Pierce Hall Community Center, Inc.

 “Staging”

-The Auditorium, Acoustics, Stage, Restoration of Curtain, Balcony, Business Office.
+The Auditorium, Restoration of Curtain, Balcony, Business Office, Insulation and Heating.

 Approximate Start Date: August 2008